Frequently Asked Questions

 How does chaplaincy compare to an EAP?

 OCA offers a proactive, onsite, relationship-based alternative to traditional Employee Assistance Programs.
 We build trust through weekly visits and natural presence in the workplace, before the crisis.
 When personal struggles arise, your people already have someone they know and trust for immediate care and support.
 We are available 24/7 and will respond within minutes in emergency situations.
+The businesses we serve already have a traditional EAP, which we appreciate and when needed, refer to.
+Employee care is crucial and is a team effort!

 Are chaplains mandated reporters?